 Scope of scheme

-Strategic equipment encompasses a very wide range of equipment.
+Strategic infrastructure encompasses a wide range of equipment and resources.
 However, all requests should include the following details:

 - appropriate use